Certificate of compliance

 In both NI and ROI your mortgage provider will look for the certificate of compliance from the architectural designer, engineer or building surveyor to release the last payment.
 You will have received certificates for each of the stages to release the stage payments; some elements may have been independently certified by a third party, e.g. steel from the engineer.

-In both NI and ROI you will need proof of compliance with planning permission from your architectural designer, engineer or building surveyor.
+In both NI and ROI you will also need proof of compliance with planning permission from your architectural designer, engineer or building surveyor.
 This will include all aspects relating to the wastewater system and other services.

 If your engineer is signing off, Engineers Ireland and other engineering institutions have standard completion certificates, if it is an architect, the RIAI/RIBA have theirs and the other professions would be affiliated to documentation from other engineering or building surveying professional bodies.